 Bachelor's in Environmental Science Salary and Job Outlook

 A BS in Environmental Science is essential even for most entry-level jobs in the field.
-While salary can vary depending on how much experience an environmental scientist has, the median annual wage as of May 2015 is $67,640, according to the Bureau of Labor Statistics (BLS).
-The BLS also projects a favorable outlook on future environmental science jobs, which are expected to grow much faster than many other occupations at 11 percent through 2024.
+While salary can vary depending on how much experience an environmental scientist has, the median annual wage as of May 2020 is $73,230, according to the Bureau of Labor Statistics (BLS).
+The BLS also projects a favorable outlook on future environmental science jobs, which are expected to grow about as fast other occupations at 8 percent through 2030.
 Population growth and increased public interest in environmental hazards mean that professionals in environmental science will continue to be in demand.
 For more information on the types of jobs available with a degree in environmental science, visit our Environmental Careers page.